Travel Guide for Florence, Italy | Perfect for First-Time Visitors

-Florence is small enough to be walkable and not overwhelming, boasts some of the best food on this planet, and radiates charm and culture.
+Florence is a special city.
+It's small enough to be walkable and not overwhelming, boasts some of the best food on the planet, radiates medieval charm, houses world-renowned artworks, and offers incredible day trip options to the coast, the Tuscan countryside, and hilltop villages.

-This map shows the everything listed in this Florence travel guide for first time visitors.
-Click the icon in the very top left to see a list view of each pinned location.
-Click the top right button to enlarge the map.
-Click the star to save to your own Google Maps account.
-To access this map once saved (after clicking the star), open Google Maps (on your phone/computer/tablet), click the menu button, go to "your places", select "maps", and you will see this map listed.
+This map shows everything listed in this travel guide for Florence, Italy.
+Click the icon on the top left to see a list view of each pinned location.
+Select the top right button to enlarge the map (which will automatically save it to YOUR Google Maps).
+To access this map once saved, open Google Maps (on your phone/computer/tablet), click the "You" on the very bottom, scroll to the bottom, and select "Maps".
+Your newly saved map should be listed at the top.

 • Blue - top Florence sights and attractions